mse22/Eadala_ENV872_Project/README.md

 3. "Output" folder that contains the final project file in r markdown and PDF formats
 4. "Other" folder will contain files that do not fit any of the above-mentioned categories

-The files are either named as per their description of the data, or their function.
-For example, raw datasets in the initial stage are named "Raw", while any dataset that has departed from the raw dataset is named "Processed".
+The files are either named as per the description of the data they contain or their function.
+The CSV files will be named according to their default name found in its source website, combined with important elements or column names that they contain and the type/stage of the data (whether raw or processed).
+For example, raw datasets collected from the the North Temperate Lakes Long Term Ecological Research website, in their untouched stage have the name "raw" attached to them in the end, while any dataset that has departed from the raw dataset has "processed" attached to their full name in the end.
 The R markdown files stored in the 'Code' folder are named according to the stages of the analysis; for example, the code relevant to the processing and wrangling stages of the project are in the file named "Processions&Wranging" and the code relevant to the data exploration stage of the project is named "Data_exploration".
-The CSV files will be named according to their default name found in its source website, combined with important elements or column names that they contain and the type/stage of the data (whether raw or processed).

 ## Metadata